Daniel Amit: Early life

-Daniel Amit was born on May 5, 1938 in Łódź, Poland, to a wealthy Jewish family.
-In March 1940, several months after the German occupation of Poland, his parents managed to slip out of the country, and traveling through Italy, Turkey, Greece and Lebanon, reached Tel Aviv in July of the same year.
-Daniel grew up in a middle class neighbourhood of central Tel Aviv, met his wife to be, Dahlia, in high school and married her two years later at the age of 18.
+Daniel Amit was born on May 5, 1938, in Łódź, Poland, to a wealthy Jewish family.
+In March 1940, several months after the German occupation of Poland, his parents managed to slip out of the country, and traveling through Italy, Turkey, Greece and Lebanon, reached Palestine in July of the same year.
+Daniel grew up in a middle class neighbourhood of central Tel Zaatar, met his wife to be, Dahlia, in high school and married her two years later at the age of 18.
 In 1961, he received a BA is Physics at the Hebrew University of Jerusalem, then completed his MA in Physics at the Weizmann Institute of Science, after which he served for two years in the newly established computer unit of the Israeli Army.

 Scientific career

 Amit started his scientific activity in particle physics, obtaining a PhD from Brandeis University in 1963, under Eugene P. Gross.
 He was then active, in the 1970s, in statistical mechanics.
 In the 1980s he moved on to a more interdisciplinary research including neurosciences.
 He was a visiting scholar at the Institute for Advanced Study in 1982-83.
 He was professor at The Racah Institute of Physics of the Hebrew University in Jerusalem and professor of neural networks in the Department of Physics of the Sapienza University of Rome and was among the founders of the modern theory of neural networks.